 *** Possible spoiler-y bit begins ***

-The journey they go on has changed a little in the film.
-I don't want to spoil the ending but there is a marked difference - the comic's a bit Empire Strikes Back, whereas the film has a more solid conclusion.
+The journey they go on has changed a little in the movie.
+I don’t want to spoil the ending but there is a marked difference – the comic’s a bit Empire Strikes Back, whereas the movie has a more solid conclusion.

 Yeah, although does it?
 To me it’s inconceivable that we wouldn’t do another one after that ending.
 I actually see it more as sending both characters off on their final journeys rather than an end-point.
 We did shoot the ending as it was in the comic, but whenever we watched it, it felt too downbeat, so it got cut off and changed.
 I don’t know why it worked with Harrison Ford, but for us it just didn’t feel right, so we’ve pushed back that stuff, which you’ll know if you’ve read the comic, into the start of the Kick-Ass 3 screenplay.